 Lately, it seems as if we are constantly hearing stories about genome and DNA sequencing.
 But, these stories often fail to explain exactly what this scientific process is.
 How are you supposed to know if genome sequencing is right for you if you don’t know what it is?
 Is there a difference between genome sequencing and DNA testing?
 Does it hurt to get it done?
 Is it expensive?
 How can genome or DNA sequencing benefit you?
+What is Genome or DNA Sequencing?

 These are all perfectly common and normal questions that thousands of people have about this relatively new science.
 Unfortunately, when people begin looking for answers to these questions, they are often met with complex scientific explanations.
 When you are looking for answers to a confusing topic and are met with an explanation that is equally confusing, it can be outright frustrating.
 So, let’s try to simplify things.